 In January 2016, the FASB issued Accounting Standards Update No. 2016-01: Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities ("ASU 2016-01").
 The amendments in this update address certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
 In particular, the amendments in this update supersede, for public business entities, the requirement to disclose the methods and significant assumptions used in calculating the fair value of financial instruments required to be disclosed for financial instruments measured at amortized cost on the balance sheet.
-ASU 2016-01 will be effective for the Company in fiscal year 2018, but early adoption is permitted.
-The Company does not expect this standard to have a material impact on its consolidated financial statements.
+The standard is effective for annual periods beginning after December 15, 2017, and interim periods within those annual reporting periods.
+The Company adopted ASU 2016-15 as of January 1, 2018.
+Adoption of ASU 2016-15 did not have a material impact on the Company's consolidated financial statements.